Housing Benefit can help you pay your rent if you’re unemployed, on a low income or claiming benefits.

 - qualify for or get the severe disability premium

-If you are already claiming Housing Benefit, you will remain on that benefit until your circumstances change, but if you are making a new claim, you will now have to claim Universal Credit.
+If you are already on Housing Benefit, you will remain on that benefit until your circumstances change.

 The amount of help you receive will depend on:

 - The amount of rent and/or Council Tax you pay